aws/aws-sdk-js-v3/packages/cloudfront-sign/README.md

-# @aws-sdk/cloudfront-request-presigner
+# @aws-sdk/cloudfront-sign

-This package provides a presigner based on a CloudFront trusted key group key pair to generate signed urls and cookies for accessing private content on CloudFront.
+This package provides functions to generate signed urls and cookies for accessing private content on CloudFront based on a CloudFront trusted key group key pair.

 > Please note the process for creating a pre-signed URL with Cloudfront is very different than the process for S3.
 For more information, please visit the documentation for [restricting CloudFront content with signed URLs and signed cookies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html).